SPineco/Skin-Cancer-ML-Prediction/README.md

 ## Modeling

 Several different techniques were utilized to model the data.
 Grid search, random grid search, and a custom scorer for cross-validation metrics are some examples.
 Several models were created including a random forest, several decision trees with differing metrics, and an XgBoost model.
-The results of these models can be seen in the following table:
+Model comparison results are summarized below:

 | Model                            | Accuracy | Recall |
 |----------------------------------|----------|--------|